pboutinaud/SHiVAi/singularity/README.md

 Reporting
 =========

-Individual CSV file (path folder 'subject_{id}/metrics_predictions_{pvs/wmh}'):
+Individual CSV file (path folder 'subject_{id}/prediction_metrics_{pvs/wmh}'):

-In the 'metrics_predictions_pvs' folder or 'metrics_prediction_wmh' of the main folder, there will be a *.csv* file describing all cluster metrics for the perivascular spaces or white matter hyperintensities :
+In the 'prediction_metrics_pvs' folder or 'prediction_metrics_wmh' of the main folder, there will be a *.csv* file describing all cluster metrics for the perivascular spaces or white matter hyperintensities :
 - Number of voxels
 - Number of clusters
 - Mean clusters size